 Waterfalls Park - Almost Roadside

 Waterfalls park is a beautiful park, where three different waterfalls cascade down into the park.
-These 50-foot waterfalls can be enjoyed from picnic tables.
+You can enjoy these 50-foot waterfalls from picnic tables..

 The waterfalls are accessible by a very short but steep walk from the parking area.
 However, there is a small parking area that offers roadside viewing of the lower cascades.